laurentVeliscek/musicLib/README.md

 This Degree is to be used for "monophonic" melodic Degrees.
 You can set the melody note referenced to the current chord, has a degree of this chord

-Example: the melody note is the third of the IV Degree in key F major
+Example: the melody note is the third of the VI Degree in key F major

 ```
 	var hk:HarmonicKey = HarmonicKey.new()